Family: Compositae (daisy, echinacea, margiold)

 - Milk can also fade aging spots (liver spots).

-- Bitter tonic good for liver, kidneys, spleen and pancreas.
+- Bitter tonic, support for liver, kidneys, spleen and pancreas.

 - Blood purifier (root has strongest action).